arteria/django-mobileapps-store/README.rst

-Django mobileapps store switcher
+Django mobile app store switcher
 ============

-Django app to dedect if we have to redirect the client to Apple's App Store, to Google Play Store or an other landing page.
+Django app to dedect if we have to redirect the client to Apple's App Store, to the Google Play Store or an other landing page.
+This is build for exactly one app [1]_, that is available in the App Store and/or Google Play Store.

 Installation
 ------------